Speed awareness courses explained

 0330 024 1805

-The course itself should last around 4 hours, though this may vary slightly depending on where you are.
+The course itself should last around 4 hours, though this may vary depending on where you are.

 Most speed awareness courses, whether online or in person, have around 20 people attending and 2 instructors.

-You need to bring your driving licence along with you.
 If you don’t have it, you might have to show 2 forms of ID.
 If you don’t bring any ID with you, you might not be allowed to take the course.

 The courses are usually run by organisations on behalf of the police, like the National Driver Offender Retraining Scheme (NDORS).